usuaero/Optix/README.md

 Parkinson, Balling, Hedengren, "Optimization Methods for Engineering Design", Brigham Young University, 2013.

+THIS SOFTWARE COMES WITH ABSOLUTELY NO WARRANTY EXPRESSED OR IMPLIED

 ## API

 All functionality of Optix is wrapped within the minimize() function in